In and Out: Trump selective about travel during shutdown

 Trump and congressional Democrats are at loggerheads over the wall Trump wants to build along the U.S.-Mexico border.
 The impasse has spawned the longest shutdown in U.S. history and stalled funding for several major departments, including Homeland Security, Agriculture, Interior, Justice, State and Transportation.

-Trump falsely claimed in a Fox News interview Saturday that he hasn’t left the White House “in months” but liked “the symbol” of him staying in Washington, where snow blanketed the city over the weekend, while a group of House and Senate Democrats were touring hurricane-ravaged Puerto Rico and taking in a benefit performance of the hit Broadway musical “Hamilton.”
+Trump falsely claimed in a Fox News interview Saturday that he hasn’t left the White House “in months” but liked “the symbol” of him staying in Washington, where snow blanketed the city over the weekend, while a group of House and Senate Democrats toured hurricane-ravaged Puerto Rico and attended a benefit performance of the hit Broadway musical “Hamilton.”
+Representatives for House Speaker Nancy Pelosi of California and Senate Minority Leader Chuck Schumer of New York said both Democrats spent the weekend in Washington.

 Even the Iraq and southern border trips ended up being colored by the president’s politics.